MinecraftServerControl/mscs/README.md

 ### Scheduling restarts
 You can schedule restarts for the server following the same method as outlined in [scheduling backups](#scheduling-backups).
+Simply change the scheduled command to:

+    mscs restart <world>

-Simply change the scheduled command from `backup <myWorld>` to `restart <myWorld>`. `myWorld` is the name of world you wish to restart; omit if you wish to restart all worlds.
+Where `<world>` is the name of the world you wish to restart (omit for all worlds).

 ### Scheduling mapping
 You can also schedule mapping using the same method outlined in [scheduling backups](#scheduling-backups).
-Simply replace the command with
+Simply replace the command with:

     mscs map <world>

-Where world is the name of the world you wish to map (omit for all worlds).
+Where `<world>` is the name of the world you wish to map (omit for all worlds).

 ## Mapping the world
 Minecraft Server Control Script uses